-The percentage values are often used for the vacuum suction cups and vacuum lifters and are to be understood in a similar way to the relative data.
+The percentage values are often used for the industrial vacuum suction cup and vacuum lifters and are to be understood in a similar way to the relative data.
 They compare the underpressure level to the ambient pressure and specify the percentage of real vacuum that is actually reached.
 At a 60% vacuum, the example above corresponds to an absolute pressure of 400 at 1,000 mbar ambient pressure and therefore a relative pressure of -600 mbar.

 At 5,500 m above sea level, the atmospheric pressure is only half as high on average.
 Therefore, a percentage value for the vacuum refers to a starting value that is half as high at this altitude.
 In this case, 60% vacuum corresponds to a relative pressure of only -300 mbar as the ambient pressure is only around 500 mbar.
 This situation must be considered even when using vacuuming handling technology at low altitudes because the carrying capacity also is reduced when the vacuum is lower.
 Therefore, percentage values must sometimes be taken with caution.